SNOmad1/Cardinal-Project/README.md

 Additionally, apps are restricted to the local area network.
 Client apps must be on the same network as the server app.
 Internet playback is on the [roadmap](#roadmap), and may be fast-tracked depending on user demand.

-## Contributing

-The best way to contribute code will be to write a [plugin](https://cardinalapps.xyz/plugins).
-The plugin system is currently in development, check back soon.

 ## Licenses

-All of the [first party libraries](#first-party-libraries) that were created for Cardinal are open source and licensed under the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).
-The rest of the Cardinal project is distributed as freeware.
+All Cardinal apps are licensed under the GPLv3 software license.